-Description of Exhibit Number 10.22 Description of Exhibit Form of Lock Up Agreement (incorporated herein by reference to Exhibit 10.1 to the Company's 10.22 Current Report on Form 8-K filed with the Securities and Exchange Commission on January 9, 2015).
+Exhibit Number Description of Erskikit 10.22 Description of Exhibit 10.22 Form of Lock Up Agreement (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on January 9, 2015).
+Current Report on Form 8-K fried with the Securities and Exchange Commission on January 9, 2013).
 10.23 Employment Agreement between the Company and John J Gormally, dated December 1, 2015. (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on December 3, 2015).
 10.24 First Amendment to the Amended and Restated 2013 Incentive Stock and Award Plan (incorporated by referenced to Exhibit 10.2 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on October 12, 2016).
-10.25 Form of Placement Agency Agreement, dated March 30, 2017, by and between Akers Biosciences.
-Inc. and Joseph Gunnar and Co., LLC (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on April 5, 2017).
+10.25 Form of Placement Agency Agreement, dated March 30, 2017, by and between Akers Biosciences, Inc. and Joseph Gunnar and Co., LLC (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on April 5, 2017).
 10.26 Form of Securities Purchase Agreement, dated March 30, 2017, by and between Akers Biosciences, Inc. and various purchasers. (incorporated herein by reference to Exhibit 10.2 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on April 5, 2017).
 10.27 Form Registration Rights Agreement, dated March 30, 2017, by and between Akers Biosciences, Inc. and various purchasers (incorporated herein by reference to Exhibit 10.3 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on April 5, 2017).
-10.28 Akers Biosciences, Inc. 2017 Equity Incentive Plan (incorporated herein by reference to Exhibit 10 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission of August 8, 2017).
+10.28 Akers Biosciences, Inc. 2017 Equity Incentive Plan (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on August 8, 2017).
 10.29 Form Warrant Exercise Agreement, dated October 12, 2017 by and between Akers Biosciences, Inc. and various holders (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on October 13, 2017).
-23.1 Consent of MorisonCogen, dated November 24, 2017.
-23.2† Consent of Lucosky Brookman LLP (Reference is made to Exhibit 5.1).
+23.1 Consent of MorisonCogen, dated December 8, 2017.
+23.2 Consent of Lucosky Brookman LLP (Reference is made to Exhibit 5.1).
 24.1 Power of Attorney (set forth on the signature page of the Registration Statement)

-^{} Filed herewith
+\ Filed herewith